Registration

 On the “PJ web” application for online document submission, I can only upload a single file, even though I have multiple files that correspond to the requested supporting document.

-There are also computer features that allow you to merge multiple PDF documents (PDF printer).
+There are also features on computers that allow you to merge multiple PDF documents (PDF printer).

 • On the “PJ web” app for submitting documents online, what should I do if a document doesn’t apply to me?